Here you will learn 12 English idioms about Memory and Mind. Lose the plot, to be miles away, a gut reaction meaning.

 She had to rack her brain to remember where she put her passport.

 Meaning: to say something without giving it much thought or without checking for accuracy

 How many people live in your city?
 I don’t know off the top of my head, but I think it’s around one million.

 Off the top of my head, I can think of three good reasons why you should take that job offer.

 I can’t remember the exact date off the top of my head, but I know it was in June.

 Confusing English Verb Pairs - Remind vs Remember

-In this English video lesson you will learn what is the difference between REMIND and REMEMBER.
-Remind vs remember.
-Intermediate level English lesson to help you improve your speaking skills.
+In this English video lesson, you will learn what the difference between REMIND and REMEMBER is.
+Very useful for intermediate English students to help you improve your speaking skills.